The Ford Model T isn’t just old, it’s odd. Here’s all the weird quirks that go into starting and driving a Model T.

 It’s important to remember when cranking the car at this point to do so with your left hand rather than your right.
 This is because the engine rotates clockwise and there is always the chance that the car can kickback.
 One or two hard cranks should get the engine to turn over.
 From here you can adjust the spark timing.
 You’ll be able to discern almost immediately when you’ve got the timing right just by listening to the motor.

-If you’re Model T was made after 1919, hooray, starting is even simpler.
+If your Model T was made after 1919, hooray, starting is even simpler.
 This is because later Model Ts came equipped with an electric start.
 After priming and setting your levers in their proper positions all you needed to do was turn the key to the left to battery and hit the starter button located on the floor.
 Again, adjust the spark lever to smooth out the engine and then flip the key all the way to the left to magneto to save your battery’s charge.

 Once started, getting the Model T moving is simple, if a little counterintuitive.
 To get the car into first/low gear you move the hand brake from park (fully back) to the 90° middle position (neutral) and depress the clutch pedal.
 This will put the car in low gear, adjusting throttle as you go while keeping the clutch depressed.
 From here you can shift the car to high gear by moving the brake lever all the way forward and letting off the clutch completely.